 The handbook is designed to be used in conjunction with the program guide, which contains information specific to your host country and program.
-You can find your program guide on the Center for International Education (CIE) Web site (http://www.uwec.edu/cie/studyabroad/).
-On the left sidebar, go to Current Participants, and choose your term.
+You can find your program guide on the Center for International Education (CIE) website.
+On the left sidebar, go to Accepted Students, and choose your term.